shibochen/JavaScript/Regular_Expressions.md

 ## Escaping, special characters

-`escaping a character`: to use a special character as a regular one, prepend it with a backslash.
+`escaping a character`: to use a special character as a regular one, prepend it with a backslash (\).

 ## Quantifiers +, *, ? and {n}
 Quantity {n}